thebriz24/telemetric_events/README.md

 `emit_event([:blog_collector, :blog, :received], any_map)` and
 `emit_event(:blog, %{any_map | action: "received"})` respectively.

+Note: If an error is raised by the functions that are given to :telemetry, the handler will detach.
+I will try to mitigate that as much as possible, but until :telemetry has a way of broadcasting that they've detached the handler, mitigation is all I can do.

 Logging an event just uses the standard `Logger` package.
 In the future (as needed) I will support other logging packages, but to be honest I don't know of anyone that uses anything other than `Logger`.
 However, if you need `Logger` to